 Choose Your Theme

-Building a new theme – A totally custom theme takes time and money to develop, but it’s often the easiest way to get exactly what you want.
+A totally custom theme takes time and money to develop, but it’s often the easiest way to get exactly what you want.
 However, the quality of a totally custom theme is very hit or miss.

 When It Comes To Design, K.I.S.S.

 A lot of website owners get caught up in designing their site to look different or unique – this is almost always a mistake in ecommerce.
 Here’s why:

 - Clever or unique designs can make a site harder to use, at least the first time.
 Consumers are more likely to buy if the interface is familiar and everything (like your main menu, your search box, your phone number, etc.) is where the consumer expects it to be.

 - Whitespace and simple color schemes tend to work well.
 While every design is different, we find that sites with simple designs (lots of white space, basic color schemes) are the top performers.